icecube/icetray-public/cmake/resources/docs/toolset.rst

+..
+SPDX-FileCopyrightText: 2024 The IceTray Contributors
+..
+..
+SPDX-License-Identifier: BSD-2-Clause

 .. _tooldetection:

 Tool detection/configuration
 ============================

 .. highlight:: c++

 In ``cmake/tools`` there are a collection of ``.cmake`` files that are each responsible for detecting a tool and configuring the build to use it correctly.
 The rest of the cmake infrastructure 'uses' tool via several cmake variables.
 For a tool *ZZZ*,

 **ZZZ_INCLUDE_DIR**: